rfancn/wegigo/README.md

 [![Build Status](https://travis-ci.org/rfancn/wegigo.svg?branch=master)](https://travis-ci.org/rfancn/wegigo)

-Wegigo is a distribute application develope framework.
+Wegigo is a distributed application develope framework.
 GIGO means garbage in garbage out, Let's get garbage and output some garbage too. :)
-As we all know this is joke, Gust acturally means some kind of info, we receive some kind of info, process it and respond with another kind info, this is normally what we do in real world.
+As we all know this is a joke, Garbage acturally means some kind of info, we receive some kind of info, process it and respond with another kind info, this is normally what we do in real world.
 Wegigo is designed to develop some application to proceed in/out messages rapidly and efficiently.

-As an exampke, Now wegigo intergrated with a Wechat Mediaplatform Package, I will separate to another project in the future.
+As an exampke, Now wegigo intergrated with a Wechat Mediaplatform Package, I will separate it to another project in the future.

 ### Concept